kumahq/kuma-website/docs/docs/1.0.1/documentation/networking.md

 * TCP
     * `5443`: The port for the admission webhook, only enabled in `Kubernetes`
-    * `5679`: the Admin Server that serves Dataplane Tokens and manages Secrets.
     * `5680`: the HTTP server that returns the health status of the control-plane.
     * `5681`: the HTTP API server that is being used by `kumactl`, and that you can also use to retrieve Kuma's policies and - when running in `universal` - that you can use to apply new policies.
 Manipulating the dataplane resources is not possible.
 It also exposes the Kuma GUI at `/gui`
     * `5682`: HTTPS version of the services available under `5681`
-    * `5685`: the Kuma Discovery Service port, leveraged in Distributed control plane mode
+    * `5685`: the Kuma Discovery Service port, leveraged in multi-zone deployment

 ### Remote Control Plane